 Golang Login Page

-As a software developer, I have always been intrigued by the versatility and efficiency of the Go programming language, also known as Golang.
-Recently, I had the opportunity to build a login page using Golang, and I must say, it was both a challenging and rewarding experience.
+As a developer, I have always been fascinated by the versatility and efficiency of the Go programming language, also known as Golang.
+Recently, I was able to create a login page using Golang and I have to say, it was both a challenging and fulfilling process.

 Why Golang for a Login Page?